brlin-tw/youtube-playlist-to-markdown-converter/README.md

-# Youtube playlist to Markdown converter
+# YouTube playlist to Markdown converter

 Utility to convert user-specified YouTube playlist into a Markdown list with links to each video.